 How many times have you slept through the night, possibly for 6 to 8 hours, only to wake up still feeling tired and dragging?

-Do you consider yourself a ‘Light Sleeper’ (you’re awakened by the slightest noise)?
+Do you consider yourself a ‘Light Sleeper’ (awakened by the slightest noise)?

 Well, you’re not alone.
 This happens frequently to many people.
 The reason…All sleep is not the same.

 Although getting 7 to 8 hours of sleep is important, equally as important is the quality of sleep.
-If you wake up in the middle of the night, regularly, or you’re a light sleeper, then you are experiencing poor quality sleep.
+If you regularly wake up in the middle of the night or are a light sleeper, you are experiencing poor-quality sleep.

 What are the stages of sleep?